 I earned my Diploma and, later, my Candidate of Science degree in Biological Sciences at Herzen State University in St. Petersburg, Russia.
 I worked on cellular immune responses of pulmonate snails to infection by trematodes using Biomphalaria glabrata snails and Echinostoma caproni trematode as a model.
 After completing my degree in 2002 I joined the faculty at Herzen State University.
 As faculty, I taught a variety of lectures and laboratories, and worked with my undergraduate students on their research.
 In 2008, I spent a semester as a visiting research scholar at the Biology Department at the University of Northern Iowa, where I received training in molecular biology techniques and worked on phylogeography and genetic variation in Uca crab populations.
 The following academic year (2008/09), while still at Herzen, I became a part-time researcher at The Institute of Cytology in St. Petersburg, where I continued my training in molecular biology and worked on genetic hybridization of littoral snails.

-Since January 2018, I am a Postdoctoral Associate at the Department of Entomology at the University of Maryland.
-I am working in Dr. Bill Lamp’s lab, where I continue my research on ecology and evolution of species interactions.
+From January 2018 to August 2020, I was a Postdoctoral Associate at the Department of Entomology at the University of Maryland.
+I was working in Dr. Bill Lamp’s lab, where I continued my research on ecology and evolution of species interactions.
 I was involved in various projects; I worked on external morphology and host plant usage of the invasive spotted lanternfly using molecular approach, light microscopy, and scanning microscopy; I explored host plant usage of the potato leafhopper using molecular markers for ingested plant DNA; I also used DNA barcoding of isopods as a tool to assess wetland-stream connectivity.
 I participated in some other lab projects, too, and I also mentored several students in different DNA barcoding projects.